Spiri0/SpaceX-Starship/README.md

 This is much better than doing it all by hand in gimp.
 Because of the level of detail, very high-resolution textures would be needed, e.g. 32k.
 With my virtual texture system it wouldn't be a problem to stream it online in seconds without the devices themselves needing large power reserves for the large textures.

 But at the moment this is still a thing of the future.
-To be honest, I don't want to open source my virtual texture system and my virtual gs geometry system just yet, as I have had very negative experiences in the German car industry.
+To be honest, I don't want to open source my virtual texture system and my virtual geometry system just yet, as I have had very negative experiences in the German car industry.
 There is only taking but never support.